-Home wouldn’t be home without a laundry hamper full of grass-stained kids’ clothes.
-Also, the washing machine works great for those.
+Home just wouldn’t be home without a laundry hamper full of grass-stained kids’ clothes, also the washing machine works great for those.

-The green pigment comes from chlorophyll, which is responsible for absorbing sunlight and turning it into energy.
+The green pigment comes from chlorophyll, which is responsible for absorbing sunlight and turning it into energy for it.
 It also contains chemical compounds called carotenoids, and xanthophylls, which are pigments.

 The question is, what if the grass stains get on your Wool Rug?
 Take a deep breath, don’t panic, and follow these simple steps to remove grass stains from the rug.